mmaelicke/scikit-gstat/docs/userguide/kriging.rst

     Z_s.dot(a)

 That's it.
 Well, not really.
-We might have used the variogram and the spatial structure infered from the data for getting better results, but in fact our result is not **unbiased**.
+We might have used the variogram and the spatial structure inferred from the data for getting better results, but in fact our result is not **unbiased**.
 That means, the solver can choose any combination that satisfies the equation,